|7||Lake Stevens, Washington|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Baltimore air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Baltimore air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 Good 24 US AQI

 Good 16 US AQI